hurpreetca/phase-1-Final-Project-AnimeVerse/README.md

 Before opening the HTML file, clone this repository and then install json server using follwing command:

 - Run `json-server --watch db.json` to get the backend started

-After starting the database, Open the `index.html` file on your browser
+- Open the `index.html` file on your browser

-###Features
+- Write your code in the `index.js` file